Nnamdi Kanu: Take path of judicial integrity, Igbo group tells Malami

 It was signed by the chairman, Professor Anthony Ejiofor, the secretary, Chris Ogara and the Public Relations Officer, Basil Onwukwe.

-Recall that Malami has reacted to the appellate court’s judgment which discharged the separatist leader, saying that he still has a case to answer.
+Recall that Malami has reacted to the judgment of the appellate court which discharged the separatist leader, saying that he still has a case to answer.

 According to WIC, there is hope in the Nigerian judiciary, thus calling for the federal government and the AGF to free Kanu.